Sketchware-Pro/Sketchware-Pro/app/src/main/resources/_Mod_README.txt

        Ox -> Responsible for generating the XML source of layouts.

    classes6.dex -> This one is all about the compilation.
 Contains ProGuard, StringFog handler classes/activities, and:
-       Dp -> Responsible for the whole compilation process of projects.
+       ProjectCompiler -> Responsible for the whole compilation process of projects.
 Was modified to fix MultiDex bug and to add library support. yq -> Organizes Sketchware projects' file paths.

    classes7.dex -> Contains both ProGuard and d8/r8